saintpete/logrole/docs/settings.md

 basic_auth_password: hymanrickover
 ```

-You can specify permissions for the Basic Auth user by adding a policy file,
+You can specify permissions for the Basic Auth user by adding a policy
-described below.
-If that file is not present, permissions for the DefaultUser
+file, described below.
+If no policy is present, permissions for the
-are given to all users.
+[DefaultUser][default-user] are given to all users.

 ### Google Authentication